eraclitux/morest/README.rst

 MoREST
 ======
 Sometimes adding mongodb driver code to our application can be overkill.
-Maybe we are dealing with an embedded device, maybe we are coding an app (html5, native), maybe platform we are using doesn't have yet a mongodb driver, or we are making a simple script, or maybe we are just lazy.
+Maybe we are dealing with an embedded device, maybe we are coding an app (html5, native), maybe platform we are using doesn't have yet a mongodb driver, or we are writing a shell script, or maybe we are just lazy.
 In all these cases (and even in others) you can try MoREST, the simplistic, universal mongodb driver.

 Every language that has http requests capabilities (GET, POST, PUT, DELETE) can query mongodb through this driver.
 MoREST **mimics** mongodb syntax via a `RESTful-like`_ interface so you dont have to learn some other rules.